 Part-time employment typically entails working a reduced number of hours compared to full-time jobs, and while the exact definition can vary among employers, it usually offers more adaptable scheduling.
 Employers can set their own definitions for part-time and full-time employment, leading to variability in classifications.
 This sort of flexibility is attractive for those striving for a better work-life balance or serving as part-time workers.

 Understanding the fundamentals of what constitutes part-time employment provides insight into expected weekly working hours and how different employers may categorize such positions according to guidelines from entities like the Bureau of Labor Statistics and other labor statistics sources.
-How Many Hours Constitute Part-Time Work?
+For professionals balancing multiple roles — such as therapists managing flexible hours — this article explains why using Wellpin can be essential for scheduling and efficiency.

 The number of hours a week that define part-time work can vary widely depending on the employer and industry.
 However, there are general guidelines that help clarify what to expect.